One Leg Too Few: Sketch

 The sketch takes place in the office of a casting agent.
-Cook plays the agent and Moore the prospective actor, a Mr Spiggott (this name was a favourite of Cook's, and was re-used as the earthly identity of the Devil in Bedazzled).
+Cook plays the agent and Moore the prospective actor, a Mr Spiggott (this name was a favourite of Cook, and was re-used as the earthly identity of the Devil in the film Bedazzled).
 Cook begins the sketch by calling for his secretary to show the next auditioner into the office.
 Moore, a one-legged man, enters, hopping on his right foot.
 Moore's left leg is tied up behind him and obscured beneath an overcoat during the sketch (Moore did actually have a slightly deformed left leg in real life as the result of a club foot).
 Eventually, Moore comes to a stop, balanced on one leg.
-He is required to hold this position for most of the sketch, his difficulty in doing so occasioning much amusement from the audience (though in most performances, he has a chair to hold on to for balance).
+He is required to hold this position for most of the sketch; his difficulty in doing so occasions much amusement from the audience – though in most performances, he has a chair on which to hold to keep his balance.
 The premise of the sketch is then laid out thus:

 Cook: Mr Spiggott – you are, I believe, auditioning for the part of Tarzan.